 Jump Start a 24 Volt truck from your 12 Volt car

-Welcome to this most interesting post.
+Welcome to this post.
 Today we look at jump starting a 24 Volt system using a 12 Volt ordinary vehicle.
 There are a few things to keep in mind and a few mistakes that can cost you big time, so, read carefully and make double sure you have the connections correct!

 Disclaimer: Everyone trying this method according to this post, do so at their own risk.